IainJackson90/pp3-maths-quiz/README.md

 # Testing

-I have noted and been advised i could work on my commit messages, to be more descriptive about what I have done and going forward i will work on that
+I have been advised I could work on my commit messages, to be more descriptive about what has been done, and going forward I will work on that

 ## Known Bugs